This is hard disk controller, made by Western Digital, intended for XT-class computers.

 The WD1002-WX2 must not be confused with the WD1002S-WX2, a different controller.

 The document at here contains a single reference, indicating an introduction year of 1983.

-In the examples of this card that I have heard of, the BIOS ROM has been customised - Western Digital produced a customised ROM for a computer maker.
+In the examples of this card that I have heard of, the BIOS ROM has been customised - Western Digital produced a customised ROM for a computer maker (or perhaps the computer maker did the customision themselves).
 Specifically, the customisation is the hard drive table within the BIOS.
 The implication of this is that, if you acquire one of these cards, the drive table shown in Internet sourced documention, may not match your card's drive table.